greenido/app-launch-guide/README.md

 Shortly after launch, I buckled down and started reading, learning, and then _implementing_ a marketing plan for Loose Leaf.
 That was November.
 I pushed through the Traction spreadsheet I'd built, following everything I just wrote about in this plan, and it paid off big time in March with nearly [100k downloads in one weekend](http://blog.getlooseleaf.com/post/113969679734/100k-downloads-in-1-weekend)!
 And it's continued to work with another near 18k downloads over the following month!

 It can be a tough road, and it can sometimes take longer than we'd like, but it works.
 This is a marathon, not a sprint.

+## Who
+I'm [Ido Green](http://ido-green.appspot.com) - currently having fun as Developer Advocate at Google Chrome.
+This repo is a fork from [Adam Wulf's](https://twitter.com/adamwulf) repo.
+He did a great work over there.

 # Contribute!